What is the National Report Card?

 - The estimated need for new physics teachers in each state and nationally

-- Highlights of institutions with active physics teacher preparation programs that are helping to meet the need for new physics teachers in each state
+- Institutions with active physics teacher preparation programs that are helping to meet the need for new physics teachers in each state

 There are many resources available through PhysTEC to help build physics teacher preparation programs toward solving the physics teacher shortage.